CALIFORNIA DEMOCRATIC PARTY

 Section 5.
 Election of Officers

-A. All statewide officers shall be elected before the conclusion of the CDP State Convention in odd-numbered years.
-All regional officers will be elected in their respective regions at the same time.
+A. All elected officers shall be elected before the conclusion of the CDP State Convention in odd-numbered years.

-B. Candidate for office must be a full member of the Caucus in good standing for at least 30 days prior to the election.
+B. A candidate for office must be a full member of the Caucus in good standing for at least 30 days prior to the election.

 C. All officers shall be elected by a majority of those present and voting.